kunalydv-2000/30-Days-python-challenge/README.md

 ---

 # Day - 1
-## Variables = "variables are used to store data in programming languages.
+## Variables = variables are used to store data in programming languages.
 They can hold different types of data such as numbers, strings, and objects.

 ## Data Types = the different types of data that can be stored in variables.